viorel8/Trading-Cloud/README.md

 <p align="center" > The site contains indicators created by Jo Pepin and Vio.
 The code is intendes as a common framework for testing and developing TradingView Pinescript Indicators. </p>

-**Available Indicators**
+# Available Indicators
+- [Available Indicators] (#available-indicators)
 	On this section you will get a descriptive graphical visualization of all the indicators that we are developing, with their respected updates

-# Description
-- [Description] (#script-description)

 # Table of contents
 - [Table of contents](#table-of-contents)